Type On A Path In Photoshop

 To keep things simple for this tutorial, we'll stick with Photoshop's basic Shape Tools, but once you've seen how to go about adding text to a path, if you're interested in learning how the Pen Tool works, I cover it in great detail in our Making Selections With The Pen Tool tutorial.
 You can also learn more about drawing paths from custom shapes in our Custom Shapes As Text Frames tutorial, both of which are found in our Photoshop Basics section.

-Here's the image I'll be adding my path and text to, which is available from the Fotolia image library, or you can use a different image if you prefer:
+Here's the image I'll be adding my path and text to:

 Let's get started!